 Although I had to cut my time in Italy short because of personal reasons, I’m more than ready to go back again in the future and even possibly try working there again.
 And now that I’ve got some experience with traveling and working abroad by myself, I’m way more confident in my abilities to travel alone, be safe, work and live with people from different cultures (shoutout to my coworkers at LivItaly and my Italian Student Companion Valentina), be open-minded when dealing with people from other cultures, and not take certain things for granted (lookin’ at you, free water from restaurants).

 I do have to say that America definitely is a mixture of a melting pot and a mixed salad.
 There are definitely a lot of Italian influences that are still very prominent in American culture (pizza, wine culture, pasta cooking classes, etc.), and some that aren’t as obvious that have mixed in with other cultural influences (family dinners; family businesses; networking through and with families to find jobs – and yes, as surprising as that might be, that’s a thing that some Americans do; etc.).
-I’m beyond grateful for my time abroad, and I’m looking forward to the next time that I get to go abroad.
+I’m beyond grateful for my time abroad & my internship program, and I’m looking forward to the next time that I get to go abroad.

-Travel Tales depression family IES IES Abroad IES internships iliveitaly internships with LivItaly Italia Italy leaving friends leaving rome life lifestyle living with depression livitaly livitaly content intern livitaly intern Livitaly tour company livitaly tours Personal Philadelphia philadelphia international airport Philly Philly international airport returning to the U.S. returning to the United States Roma Rome Rome Italy Rome week 9 school Study Abroad study abroad blog post study abroad blog posts studying abroad travel traveling traveling back home traveling back to the U.S. traveling back to the United States traveling to the U.S. week 9
+Life Abroad depression family IES IES Abroad IES internships iliveitaly internships with LivItaly Italia Italy leaving friends leaving rome life lifestyle living with depression livitaly livitaly content intern livitaly intern Livitaly tour company livitaly tours Personal Philadelphia philadelphia international airport Philly Philly international airport returning to the U.S. returning to the United States Roma Rome Rome Italy Rome week 9 school Study Abroad study abroad blog post study abroad blog posts studying abroad travel traveling traveling back home traveling back to the U.S. traveling back to the United States traveling to the U.S. week 9

 As an recent college graduate who studied media studies and anthropology in college, Briana Maddox enjoys learning about different cultures, traditions, holidays, historical figures, experiences, and opinions.
 With a vested interest in sharing such learning experiences, Briana created Life & Anthropology in the hopes of helping other people gain a better understanding and working knowledge of such topics.